-Table C-42 GDSCTL import catalog Options
+Table C-44 GDSCTL import catalog Options

 Syntax Description -catpwd gsmcatusrpwd GSMCATUSER password. -database catalog_db_name The connect identifier for the database in which to create catalog. source Name of a file on the same computer where the command is being executed.
 The configuration will be restored from this file.
-If the file is not readable, you will get an error. -user gsmadminname[/password] Credentials of the user that has the GDS administrator privileges on the catalog database.
+If the file is not readable, you will get an error.